mtayyab-s/LAMP-Stack-E-cart/README.md

 # LAMP-Stack-E-cart
-e-cart system in LAMP Stack with Session handling
+Online Book store with e-cart system built on LAMP Stack with Session handling